rancher/rke2-docs/docs/advanced.md

 The server charts bundled with `rke2` deployed during cluster bootstrapping can be disabled and replaced with alternatives.
 A common use case is replacing the bundled `rke2-ingress-nginx` chart with an alternative.

 To disable any of the bundled system charts, set the `disable` parameter in the config file before bootstrapping.
-An example of disabling all avaliable system charts is:
+An example of disabling all available system charts is:

 ```yaml
 # /etc/rancher/rke2/config.yaml